COVID Tests now conducted at admission.

 Information for visitors

-General Wards: NO VISITORS – Exceptions can be made on compassionate grounds (end-of-life), for patients under 18 years of age, or patients with a disability requiring a support person.
+Exemptions can be made on compassionate grounds (end-of-life), for patients under 18 years of age, or patients with a disability requiring a support person.
 Exceptions need to be approved by the CEO, Director of Clinical Services, Deputy Director of Clinical Services or After-hours Director of Nursing.
+Please refer to our exemption request form below.

 - You are unwell